readthedocs/readthedocs.org/docs/install.rst

 What's available
 ----------------

 After registering with the site (or creating yourself a superuser account), you will be able to log in and view the `dashboard <http://localhost:8000/dashboard/>`_.

-From the dashboard you can import your existing docs provided that they are in a git or mercurial repo.

-Creating new Docs
-^^^^^^^^^^^^^^^^^

-One of the goals of `readthedocs.org <http://readthedocs.org>`_ is to make it easy for any open source developer to get high quality hosted docs with great visibility!
-We provide a simple editor and two sample pages whenever a new project is created.
-From there its up to you to fill in the gaps - we'll build the docs, give you access to history on every revision of your files, and we plan on adding more features in the weeks and months to come.

 Importing existing docs
 ^^^^^^^^^^^^^^^^^^^^^^^

-The other side of `readthedocs.org <http://readthedocs.org>`_ is hosting the docs you've already built.
+One of the goals of readthedocs.org is to make it easy for any open source developer to get high quality hosted docs with great visibility!
 Simply provide us with the clone URL to your repo, we'll pull your code, extract your docs, and build them!
-We make available a post-commit webhook that can be configured to update the docs on our site whenever you commit to your repo, effectively letting you 'set it and forget it'.
+We make available a post-commit webhook that can be configured to update the docs whenever you commit to your repo.